tol-training/tol-training.github.io/docs/sessions.md

 !!! info "**2023-08-30 Update**"
     We are up to **1807 sign ups and 1401 waitlisted slots**!

     Waitlist slots are now closed for week 1.
-If you are registered for a week 1 (Sep 4-8) session, you should have received a confirmation email by now.
-You MUST confirm your registration by 31st August 23:59 UTC/GMT otherwise we'll be releasing your slots to the (very long) waitlists...
+If you are registered for a Week 1 (Sep 4-8) session, you should have received a confirmation email by now.
+You MUST confirm your Week 1 registration by 31st August 23:59 UTC/GMT otherwise we'll be releasing your slots to the (very long) waitlists...

     Sessions added/changed: